sahibdhaliwal14/ChatGPTCustomDataBase/README.md

 pip install pypdf

 Part 3:
-You will need to make 2 directories (keep in mind these directories are currently in the repository, they are just empty) 1.) the first will be in the directory \ChatGPTCustomDataBase\chatgpt, you will have to create a virtual environment directory called \ChatGPTCustomDataBase\chatgpt\chatgptenv
+You will need to make 2 directories
+1.) the first will be in the directory \ChatGPTCustomDataBase\chatgpt, you will have to create a virtual environment directory called \ChatGPTCustomDataBase\chatgpt\chatgptenv
     - to do so do the follow commands (via linux machine)
     - in the \ChatGPTCustomDataBase\chatgpt directory..